skllfi/sparkle/docs/docs/dns-manager.md

 !!! info

-    Users can select a provider to apply DNS changes across all active network adapters.
+    Users can select a provider to apply DNS changes the active Wifi And Ethernet adapters.

 ---